gildahl/arcadeVFE/README.md

 <!--
 GameInfo
 ========
-**arcadeVFE** supports display of detailed Game Information that, when enabled, is available while in-game by viewing the desktop by simply accessing the desktop viewport on your headset.
-Pages on this screen may be changed by clicking on the pages using your motion controller, using mapped controller buttons, or using the arrow keys on your keyboard.<br/>
+**arcadeVFE** supports display of detailed Game Information that may be viewed by simply accessing the desktop viewport on your headset.
+Pages on this screen may be changed by clicking on the pages using your motion controller, using mapped controller buttons, or using the left/right arrow keys on your keyboard.<br/>

 <img width="900" alt="GameInfo" src="https://github.com/user-attachments/assets/95714c3d-6ec2-47fd-9b52-2e0b974b17e3" /><br/>

-In addition to general game information, the GameInfo screen also shows high score information for the game of three different types.
+In addition to general game information, the GameInfo screen also shows up to three different kinds of high scores for the game.
 1. The leaderboard for the machine in the arcade for supported machines.
 If you entered your initials into the **Initial Setup** dialog, then any scores with your intitials will also be highlighted in yellow.
 Note that only some machines support this feature.
 When they do, a grid such as shown in the above screenshot will be displayed showing the current list of high scores on that machine.
 2. The game's official high score (if such data is available).
 This data comes from data on the Classic Arcade Gaming site and from the game's [`gameinfo.dat`](https://mameinfo.mameworld.info/) entry.
 3. The **MARQUEE Scorecard** high score entered for this game.
 See next section.